meins111/Grimdark/LifePath/Homeworld/Hiveworld.md

 ## Character Creation Modifiers
 * **Attributes**:
   * -3 to: Will OR Cunning OR Instincts
-  * +3 to any two of: Brutality, Speed, Finesse, Toughness
+  * +3 to any two of: Brutality, Speed, Precision, Toughness
 * **Specialties**: (3)
   * Imperium of Man (Loremaster) OR Shadow Organizations (Loremaster) OR Enclosed (Navigator)
   * Selfishness(Betrayer) OR Endure(Athlete) OR Scrutiny(Observer)